Cyph0rW4ve/Cyph0rW4ve/README.md

 ![Alt Text](./src/ReadmeImages/AboutMe.png)
 ---

-- 🌟 Greetings, brave adventurer! 🏰 Shall we embark on a new quest through the coding realms?
+- 🌟 Greetings, brave adventurer! 🏰  Ready to embark on a coding journey?

-- 💻 I'm Basti, navigating a 3-year coding labyrinth with a major tech company in Germany, aspiring to be the Indiana Jones of Full Stack Devs — no whips, just debugging adventures! 🕵️‍♂️✨
+- 💻 I'm Basti, navigating the coding dungeons during a 3-year training program at a major tech company in Germany.
+On this quest to transform into a Full Stack Developer, I tackle coding adventures, confronting challenges as if they were epic boss battles! 🚀🕵️‍♂️✨

-- 🎮 When I'm not typing away, you'll find me exploring virtual realms in gaming, dreaming of my next travel adventure, and seeking out real-life quests.
+- 🎮 Beyond coding, I explore virtual realms within video games, dream about future travel destinations, or savor life by seeking adrenaline rushes and exploring nature.

-- 🌱 Progressing through a coding RPG, strategically amassing XP in TypeScript, Kotlin, and Python.
-The side quest involves mastering Godot for game development, with the overarching aim to level up my coding proficiency and finally start binary conversations with my laptop. 🏹🚀
+- 🌱 Progressing through a coding RPG, strategically earning XP in front- and backend development.
+The side quest involves mastering Godot for game creation, with the ultimate goal of boosting my coding proficiency and finally understanding the secret language of rubber ducks. 🦆🚀

 - 💞️ Open for coding collaborations and on the lookout for new companions.
-Currently in the process of deciding the coding superhero I want to become.
+Actively seeking Open Source projects to contribute to, I'm currently in the process of deciding the coding superhero I want to become.
 Follow along as I search for the ultimate coding sidekick! 🦸‍♂️🔍

 - 📫 Want to chat or share a coding secret?
 Reach out!
 Although, I must warn you, my emoji game is strong. 🚀